-THE INSTALLER MUST INFORM THE CUSTOMER OF THE FOLLOWING TO COMPLETE THE INSTALLATION Demonstrate the lighting of the appliance and the controls to control the heat settings.
-Demonstrate how to turn the fire off.
+THE INSTALLER MUST INFORM THE CUSTOMER OF THE FOLLOWING TO COMPLETE THE INSTALLATION

+Demonstrate the lighting of the appliance and the controls to control the heat settings.
+Demonstrate how to extinguish the fire.

 Demonstrate the removal of the trim and fret and how to reinstall correctly.